dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/explicit-tracking.md

 1. Creating new entities that will be inserted into the database.
 2. Re-attaching disconnected entities that were previously queried by a _different_ DbContext instance.

-The first of these will be needed by most applications, and is primarily handled by the <xref:Microsoft.EntityFrameworkCore.DbContext.Add%2A?displayProperty=nameWithType> methods.
+The first of these will be needed by most applications, and is primarily handled by the <xref:Microsoft.EntityFrameworkCore.DbContext.Add*?displayProperty=nameWithType> methods.

 The second is only needed by applications that change entities or their relationships **_while the entities are not being tracked_**.
 For example, a web application may send entities to the web client where the user makes changes and sends the entities back.
 These entities are referred to as "disconnected" since they were originally queried from a DbContext, but were then disconnected from that context when sent to the client.

-The web application must now re-attach these entities so that they are again tracked and indicate the changes that have been made such that <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges%2A> can make appropriate updates to the database.
-This is primarily handled by the <xref:Microsoft.EntityFrameworkCore.DbContext.Attach%2A?displayProperty=nameWithType> and <xref:Microsoft.EntityFrameworkCore.DbContext.Update%2A?displayProperty=nameWithType> methods.
+The web application must now re-attach these entities so that they are again tracked and indicate the changes that have been made such that <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges*> can make appropriate updates to the database.
+This is primarily handled by the <xref:Microsoft.EntityFrameworkCore.DbContext.Attach*?displayProperty=nameWithType> and <xref:Microsoft.EntityFrameworkCore.DbContext.Update*?displayProperty=nameWithType> methods.

 > [!TIP]
 > Attaching entities to the _same DbContext instance_ that they were queried from should not normally be needed.
 Do not routinely perform a no-tracking query and then attach the returned entities to the same context.
 This will be slower than using a tracking query, and may also result in issues such as missing shadow property values, making it harder to get right.